We wonder why no one has ever shared a comprehensive list of Fintech Investors.

 This statistic, for obvious reasons, has been performed on UK and US Fintech Institutional Investors only.

-Good performances have been achieved in both of the Countries, with US standing one step ahead with respect to UK.
+Good performances have been achieved in both of the Countries, with US standing one step ahead compared to the UK.

 Here below you have a breakdown of the Investors with their statistical position in terms of performance.